 Curatorial

-I am the co-founder of Angel Archives: a creative collective and partnership that hosts alternative and inclusive art projects around Brooklyn, New York.
+Angel Archives is a creative collective and partnership based in New York City.
 Founded in 2025 by Emma Long and Audrey Roloff, the group hosts multidisciplinary exhibitions and projects outside of the accepted art world, fostering original and creative dialogue away from profit-focused industries.
-Angel Archives works to foster an avant-garde space for celebrating atypical visions of creativity, accessible to artists working outside of traditional economic and cultural structures.
+Angel Archives cultivates avant-garde spaces that celebrate atypical visions of creativity, accessible to artists working outside of traditional economic and cultural structures.

 2025